-- date of refund event and other relevant dates including, where appropriate: - the date the resident died, and the date probate or letters of administration were shown to the provider, - the date the resident left the service, and if notice was provided, the date the notice was provided, or - the date the service ceased to be certified, - date the bond or refundable deposit is due to be refunded in accordance with the requirements under section 52P of the Act, - date the bond or refundable deposit was actually refunded, - amount of bond or refundable deposit refunded,

-- interest paid and the date paid, and - maximum permissible interest paid and the date paid.
+- date of refund event and other relevant dates including, where appropriate: - the date the resident died, and the date probate or letters of administration were shown to the provider - the date the resident left the service, and if notice was provided, the date the notice was provided - the date the service ceased to be certified - date the bond or refundable deposit is due to be refunded in accordance with the requirements under section 52P of the Act - date the bond or refundable deposit was actually refunded - amount of bond or refundable deposit refunded - if interest was payable, the amount of interest and the date paid - maximum permissible interest paid and the date paid.

-The refund event is the initial trigger for determining when the bond or deposit refund is due.
+The refund event is the initial trigger for determining when the refund of bond or refundable deposit refund is due.
 The refund event may be the death of the resident or the departure of the resident from the service.

 The date that the resident left the service should be the date on which the resident was formally discharged from the service.
-Residents may enter hospital on hospital leave and then transfer to another service without returning to the original service, but the date to be recorded will be the date that the resident was discharged, not the date they went on leave.
+Residents may enter hospital on hospital leave and then transfer to another service without returning to the original service, but the date to be recorded will be the date that the resident was discharged, or the date not the date they went on leave.

 Reference: The Act section 52P